 NORD is troubled by this trend, and will work in the states to advocate for the prevention of the drastic narrowing of these networks.

 One of the most pervasive issues plaguing consumers trying to purchase plans on the health insurance marketplaces is the lack of transparency on what the plans actually cover.
-Very few plans make their formularies publicly accessible, and only one exchange (California) mandates the inclusion of the formulary on their exchange website.
+Very few plans make their formularies publicly accessible.

 This is especially problematic for patients with rare diseases, as they usually rely on at least one, but usually several medications for continued sustenance.
 Thus, it is important to know which plans contain a patient’s needed medication on their formulary.